boundary/pulse-api-cli/README.md

 $ source env.sh
 ```

-The commands have now been added to your `PATH`
+The Boundary API commands have now been added to your `PATH`

 Adding to Your Profile
 ----------------------